Walton Ten-Foot Rule

-Sam Walton, Wal-Mart’s iconic founder and perhaps the most successful entrepreneur of his generation, showed considerable charisma, ambition, and drive from a very young age.
+Sam Walton, Walmart’s iconic founder and perhaps the most successful entrepreneur of his generation, demonstrated considerable charisma, ambition, and drive from a very young age.

 Sam was a committed student leader when he attended the University of Missouri, Columbia.
-One of the secrets to his reputation at college was that he would greet and speak to everybody he came across on the campus.
-And, he would address them by their name if he knew them.
-In a short time, he set off to make many friends and became well-liked.
-Small wonder, then, that Sam triumphed in nearly all the student elections he contested.
+One of the secrets to his reputation in college was that he would greet and speak to everybody he came across on campus.
+If he knew them, he was sure to address them by their name.
+In a short time, he had made many friends and was well-liked.
+Small wonder, then, that Sam triumphed in nearly all the student elections he entered.

-When Wal-Mart became sizeable enough, Sam realized that Wal-Mart could not just yet offer its customers lower prices than the other retail giants could.
-As part of his customer service strategy, he institutionalized the very trait that had helped him become popular when he was a student.
+When Walmart became sizeable enough, Sam realized that it could not offer prices lower than those of other retail giants—yet.
+As part of his customer service strategy, he institutionalized the very trait that had made him popular when he was a student.
 He insisted on the “Walton Ten-Foot Rule.”
-According to the rule, when Wal-Mart associates (as Wal-Mart calls its employees) came within ten feet of customers, they were to smile, make eye contact, greet the customer, and offer assistance.
-As Wal-Mart grew, Sam added greeters who would greet customers at the door (and control ‘shrinkage’/ shoplifting.)
-Even today, the Ten-Foot Rule continues to be part of the Wal-Mart culture.
+According to the rule, when Walmart associates (as Walmart calls its employees) came within ten feet of customers, they were to smile, make eye contact, greet the customer, and offer assistance.
+As Walmart grew, Sam added greeters who would greet customers at the door (and control “shrinkage” / shoplifting.)
+Even today, the Ten-Foot Rule is a part of the Walmart culture.

 Likeability is an important predictor to success in life.
 Some people seem naturally endowed with appealing personalities.
-They tend to complement their aptitudes by being personable and graceful, by presenting themselves well, and by possessing the social skills for every occasion.
-They tend to win others over effortlessly.
-At school and college they are their teachers’ favorites and get chosen by their peers to represent their classes.
-They get invited to the right kind of parties and gatherings, and live the life of these parties.
+They tend to complement their talents by being personable and graceful, presenting themselves well, and by possessing the appropriate social skills for every occasion.
+They often win others over effortlessly.
+At school and in college, they are their teachers’ favorites and are chosen by their peers to represent their classes.
+They are invited to the right kind of parties and gatherings, and infuse them with life.
 At work, they are persuasive; they get noticed and quickly climb the corporate ladder.

 - Look people in their eyes.
 Smile.
 Greet them by their names.

 - Listen.
-Speak with a pleasant tone of voice.
-Speak in a positive manner.
+Speak with a pleasant tone of voice and in a positive manner.
 Show respect.
 Indeed, even your adversaries have some admirable characteristics.

 - Show genuine interest in others.
 Try to build a rapport by sharing something about yourself with them.

 - Say “Please,” “Sorry,” and “Thank you.”
 Offer a kind word.
 Compliment them.
-Do not flatter.
+Do not superficially flatter.

-- Consider the other’s perspectives and perceive his/her circumstances before disagreeing.
+- Consider the other’s perspectives and his/her circumstances before disagreeing.

 - Practice compassion.
 Make a sincere effort to help others.